Austin Pendleton: Career

 Pendleton is also a member of The Mirror Theater Ltd's Mirror Repertory Company, directing the company's 1984 production of Henrik Ibsen's Ghosts, starring Geraldine Page, Sabra Jones, and Victor Slezak.
 His play H6R3, a compilation of Henry VI and Richard III intended to make the story line clearer and strengthen the women's parts, became a benefit production of The Mirror Theater Ltd at the then Promenade Theater in New York.
 Pendleton played Richard in this performance, Sabra Jones performed Elizabeth, Lynn Redgrave played Mad Margaret, Charles McAteer was Lord Rutland, Geraint Wyn Davies played Henry VI, Daniel Gerroll played Buckingham, and Lisa Pelikan played Lady Anne.

 In 2009, Pendleton directed Uncle Vanya, starring Maggie Gyllenhaal and Peter Sarsgaard, at the Classic Stage Company.
 The same year he directed Tennessee Williams's Vieux Carré at The Pearl Theatre Company.
 In 2010, Pendleton directed two plays, Bus Stop at the Olney Theater and Golden Age at the Philadelphia Theatre Company.
 His 2011 directing of Three Sisters won him an Obie Award.
 In 2012, he directed a production of Detroit at the National Theatre in London.

 Pendleton served as artistic director of the Circle Repertory Company with associate artistic director Lynne Thigpen.
 The company closed in 1996.
 He has taught acting at HB Studio since 1969, and teaches directing at The New School.
-Pendleton has been involved with Chicago's Steppenwolf Theatre since directing Ralph Pape's Say Goodnight, Gracie for the 1979-80 season, and is an ensemble member there.
+Pendleton has been involved with Chicago's Steppenwolf Theatre since directing Ralph Pape's Say Goodnight, Gracie for the 1979–80 season, and is an ensemble member there.
 His acting credits at Steppenwolf include Uncle Vanya, Valparaiso, and Educating Rita.

 In 2022, Pendleton reminisced that he was initially reluctant to join Steppenwolf, as the name bothered him and he was reluctant to move to Chicago.
 "But he ended up taking the gig and started auditioning the troupe—twelve relative unknowns.
 'For one role, I had to choose between Laurie Metcalf and Joan Allen,' he said.
 A second role went to a guy named John Malkovich."

 Pendleton was the subject of Starring Austin Pendleton, a 2016 documentary in which colleagues including Meryl Streep, Philip Seymour Hoffman, Maggie Gyllenhaal, Olympia Dukakis, and Ethan Hawke discuss his life and legacy.

-As a member of the Steppenwolf Theatre Company, Pendleton starred in Tracy Letts's play The Minutes, which has since transferred to Broadway.
+As a member of the Steppenwolf Theatre Company, Pendleton starred in Tracy Letts's play The Minutes on Broadway.

 In the fall of 2022, Pendleton directed a Broadway production of Between Riverside and Crazy, which he directed Off Broadway in 2014.